 Should you use a computer and DAW?

 More and more drummers these days are forgetting the internals of drum pads and using them only as MIDI controllers with computers and digital audio workstations.
-Why you ask?
+Why do you ask?
 Using a drum pad with a program like Ableton Live is far more powerful for effects, control, and automation.

-Here’s some of the benefits of using a computer with your drum pad:
+Here are some of the benefits of using a computer with your drum pad:

 - Automated patch changes

 - More customization with effects like pitch, reverb, delay, and compression

 - Ability to use backline drum pads at festivals and fly dates

 - Routing different samples to different buses